Liam-Booth-Data/spaceship_problem/README.md

 ![Screenshot: Gradient Boosting Outline](screenshots/11.png)

+I came across the XGBoost model after doing resesrch into emerging ML models.
+This model was and still is one of the best models for obtaining highly accurate predictions, therefore it has seen a consistent upwards trend in it's number of use cases.

 ### Training XGBoost to predict Transported

 To use XGBoost optimially I split the dataset into train and validation sets, on a 95/5 split, then also used stratify to make sure the distribution between class 0 and 1 was the same across the train and validation sets.
 And then for reproducibility we set a random state of 0.
 Then lastly I import the XGBoost package, to utilize the XGBoost model.
 Again the parameters here are from best advice from the data science community (ADD REFERENCE/EVIDENCE HERE).
 Plus these parameters can be optimized later.